fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

   write for you to access later and feel free to take photos, screenshots or record.
 I will also add several videos that will explain important concepts in more depth.
+* We'll begin most lectures by one of you showing your progress or results.